At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

 It’s extremely tough, especially if it’s your first 6,000m peak.

-It is steep from the get-go and only gets steeper.
+It is steep from the get-go and only gets steeper as you get closer to the summit.

 The standard Huayna Potosi climb is a 2-night/3-day tour from La Paz.